 Presented to: Dr. Charles K. Toth

-In late 1990s, Dr. Toth led the OSU team in the Airborne Integrated Mapping System (AIMS), which delivered the first-in-the-world fully digital directly georeferenced highaccuracy airborne mapping system prototype based on the tight integration of GPS and the inertial navigation unit (IMU).
-This technology was first used commercially during the 9/11 Ground Zero emergency mapping operations.
-Subsequently, Dr. Toth led significant research efforts on direct georeferencing of remote sensing platforms, introducing GPS/IMU-based sensor orientation into the mapping community, and is generally credited with coining the terms direct georeferencing and indirect georeferencing.
+In late 1990s, Dr. Toth led the OSU team in the groundbreaking project Airborne Integrated Mapping System (AIMS), which delivered the world’s first fully digital directly georeferenced high-accuracy airborne mapping system prototype based on tight integration of GPS and inertial navigation unit (IMU).
+This technology was first commercially used during the Ground Zero emergency mapping operations.
+From these efforts, he is credited with coining the terms “direct and indirect georeferencing”.

 In mid-2000, Dr. Toth was one of the principal architects behind the design and prototyping the NGA-sponsored novel multi-sensor and artificial intelligence (AI)-based personal navigator (PN) for emergency crews and dismounted soldiers.
 Additionally, Dr. Toth was the lead mapping expert to support navigation for the OSU team in the three DARPA Ground/Urban Challenges (2004, 2005, and 2007).
 He was an early advocate of using complex geospatial data, such as terrain models and imagery to support vehicle navigation to improve localization and robustness of scene understanding.